BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique pewter.

-Repeated vigorous polishing can lead to the loss of decorative details, filigree work and hallmarks
+Vigorous polishing can lead to the loss of decorative details, filigree work and hallmarks.

-If you are at all uncertain about cleaning antique pewter, a BADA member will be happy to recommend a suitable specialist.
+If you are at all uncertain, a BADA member will be happy to recommend a suitable specialist.

-Painted pieces can be cared for simply by applying a good furniture wax with cotton-wool or a soft brush and buffing off with a soft yellow duster or cloth.
+Painted pieces can be cared for by applying a good furniture wax.

-If untreated, oxidation can eat through pewter and destroy important antique items.
+Rust can eat through pewter and destroy antique items if it is not treated.